nestjs/docs.nestjs.com/content/security/rate-limiting.md

 The above will set the global options for the `ttl`, the time to live, and the `limit`, the maximum number of requests within the ttl, for the routes of your application that are guarded.

 Once the module has been imported, you can then choose how you would like to bind the `ThrottlerGuard`.
 Any kind of binding as mentioned in the [guards](https://docs.nestjs.com/guards) section is fine.
-If you wanted to bind the guard globally, for example, you could do so but adding this provider to any module
+If you wanted to bind the guard globally, for example, you could do so by adding this provider to any module:

 ```typescript
 {